Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/ProjectPlan.md

 - Zachary Kleiman

 ### Roles
-1. Junit Tester - Will run Junit tests for all code written
+1. Junit Tester - designs and runs Junit tests for all code written
-2. Initial programmer - Will write the code for backend functions
+2. Initial programmer - Provides the code for backend functions
-3. Assistant programmer - Will be consulted if initial programmer has issues or bugs
+3. Assistant programmer - Will assist the Inital Programmer in developing backend functions
-4. GUI Implementer - Will implement the designed UML in terms of a GUI in Android Studio
+4. GUI Implementer - Implements the GUI as specified by the GUI mock-ups
+4. GUI Designer - Designs and updates the GUI mock-ups
-5. UML Designer - Person who's in charge of the UML the team is using, keeping track of any changes made in the course of development etc.
+5. UML Designer - Designs and updates UML the team is using, keeping track of any changes made in the course of development etc
-6. Documentation writer - Will be in charge of producing initial documentation.
-Documentation may be further modified by other team members.
+6. Documentation writer - Produces and updates the documentation through the development of the application.
-7. Use case - writing up use case documentation.
+7. Use case Designer - designs and updates the use-case documentation.
+8. Project Designer - facilitates communication and collaboration between team members while maintaining deadlines.
 ### Role Assignment

 | Role                               | Assigned to               |